 Alone on a wide wide sea!

 My soul in agony.”

 – Coleridge, Kubla Khan, Part IV, st. 3

 In 1817, his addiction was domineering his life, so he sought the help of physician James Gillman.
 Gillman took Coleridge into his own household and for the remainder of his life, Coleridge live at his residence – 3 The Grove, Highgate, London.
-From this period, he rarely ventured out, and continued to write prose, such as his Biographia Literaria (1817), poetry and also more theological and politico-sociological works.
-He remained an icon of budding writers and poets, especially those interested in his brand of romantic poetry such as Thomas Carlyle and Lord Byron.
+From this period, he rarely ventured out and continued to write prose, such as his Biographia Literaria (1817), poetry and also more theological and politico-sociological works.
+He remained an icon for budding writers and poets, especially those interested in his brand of romantic poetry such as Thomas Carlyle and Lord Byron.